Valegate/.github/profile/README.md

 ---

-## 🚀 About Valegate
+## 🚀 About Beyond Horizons

-Valegate is more than just a Minecraft server - it’s a living world built around creativity, collaboration, and adventure.
+Beyond Horizons is more than just a Minecraft server - it’s a living world built around creativity, collaboration, and adventure.
 From custom mechanics to carefully designed events, everything we create is focused on delivering a memorable and rewarding experience for our players.

 Whether you’re a builder, explorer, competitor, or developer, Valegate is a place where your ideas can grow.